swiftlang/swift-evolution/README.md

 ### Accepted proposals which do not have a complete implementation

+This is the list of proposals which have been accepted for inclusion into Swift, but they are not implemented yet, and may not have anyone signed up to implement them.
+If they are not implemented in time for Swift 3, they will roll into a subsequent release.

 * [SE-0008: Add a Lazy flatMap for Sequences of Optionals](proposals/0008-lazy-flatmap-for-optionals.md)
 * [SE-0025: Scoped Access Level](proposals/0025-scoped-access-level.md)
 * [SE-0033: Import Objective-C Constants as Swift Types](proposals/0033-import-objc-constants.md)